Sondra Locke: Media blackout

 Locke's death received no television coverage except for a 15-second spot on ABC World News Tonight.
 Eastwood did not comment on the death, nor did any of Locke's other living exes, nor any of her friends or relatives.
-Co-stars such as Richard Dreyfuss, Cicely Tyson, Louie Anderson, Sally Kellerman, Stacy Keach and Ted Neeley – all active on social media – were equally silent.
-On the 91st Academy Awards telecast, broadcast nearly four months after Locke died, she was omitted from the In Memoriam segment.
-In absence of any explanation, many surmised that Locke had to have requested the blackout in her final wishes, perhaps to keep her true age from being exposed.
+Co-stars such as Richard Dreyfuss, Cicely Tyson, Louie Anderson, Sally Kellerman, Stacy Keach, and Ted Neeley—all active on social media—were equally silent.
+On the 91st Academy Awards telecast, broadcast nearly four months after Locke died, she was omitted from the "In Memoriam" segment.
+In absence of any explanation, some surmised that Locke requested the blackout in her final wishes, perhaps to keep her real age under wraps.

 Legacy

 Locke is remembered as an early pioneer for women in Hollywood.
 She was one of 11 female filmmakers in 1990, the year WB released her sophomore feature, Impulse.
 By the time of Trading Favors (1997), her fourth effort, still only eight percent of all films were made by women, per the Directors Guild of America.

 Locke's influence as a feminist icon was duly acknowledged by the mainstream press.
 In 1989, Claudia Puig of the Los Angeles Times described her lawsuit against Clint Eastwood as a "precedent-setting legal case, as it raises the question of whether a woman, who is legally married to one man, can claim palimony rights from another."
-Childfree by choice – unusual for a person of her generation – Locke was among the first celebrities to publicly discuss her abortion experiences.
+Childfree by choice—unusual for a person of her generation—Locke was among the first celebrities to publicly discuss her abortion experiences.
 The avowal made Locke "a talking-point in America's sexual politics debate," according to The Guardian's Peter Bradshaw.
 Locke's subsequent relationship with a doctor young enough to be her son added to her notoriety.

 Cinematographer David Worth credits Locke with his big break.
 She is admired by such actresses as Frances Fisher and Rosanna Arquette, who applauded the strength of her directorial accomplishments, however short-lived.

-During the last third of her life, Locke maintained she was blacklisted from the film industry as a result of her acrimonious split from Eastwood; his career went forward unscathed.
+During the last quarter of her life, Locke maintained she was blacklisted from the film industry as a result of her acrimonious split from Eastwood, while his career continued unscathed.
 Peggy Garrity, Locke's former counsel, recalled the courtroom drama in her book In the Game: The Highs and Lows of a Trailblazing Trial Lawyer (2016).
 Garrity revealed that Locke's 1999 confidential settlement from WB "was for many millions more than the settlement with Clint had been."
 Locke v.
 Warner Bros.
 Inc also catalyzed changes within the legal system.
-In a landmark decision, California's Supreme Court ruled that access to civil trials could no longer be closed off to the public.
-Los Angeles Times, May 7, 1999.
+In a landmark decision, California's Supreme Court ruled that access to civil trials could no longer be closed to the public.